 Should you get an exotic car loan?

-Before choosing to go with a specialized lender that offers exotic car loans, do your due diligence to make sure you get the best terms available.
+Before choosing a specialized lender, do your due diligence to make sure you get the best terms available.

-To see what conventional auto lenders have to offer, check out SuperMoney’s auto loan engine to get pre-qualified with several lenders at once.
+To find out what conventional auto lenders have to offer, check out SuperMoney’s auto loan engine to get pre-qualified with several lenders at once.
 You’ll receive several offers from lenders based on your creditworthiness.

-As you shop around and compare several interest rates, you’ll be in a better position to save money over a long repayment period.
+If you shop around and compare loan offerings to find the best deal, you’ll be in a better position to save money over a long repayment period.